wardrobe-gg/installer-bash/README.md

 © Wardrobe.gg Ltd 2025.

 All images hosted on an external CDN URL are not subject to the [LICENSE](/LICENSE).
-These images, and any characters depicted within them, remain Copyright of Wardrobe.gg Ltd 2025.
+These images, and any characters or logos depicted within them, remain Copyright of Wardrobe.gg Ltd 2025.

 All rights reserved.